Known changing-look AGN located within Rubin Deep Drilling Fields: Introduction

-In this work, we present a cross-match between a compiled catalog of known CL-AGN and the Rubin footprint, with the specific goal of identifying targets located in high-cadence regions and, in particular, within the Deep Drilling Fields.
-This Research Note is intended as a first-look study demonstrating the feasibility of this approach and establishing a foundation for future Rubin-based variability studies of known CL-AGN. \
+In this work, we present a spatial cross-match between this compiled list of known CL-AGN and Rubin observable footprint, with the specific goal of identifying targets located in Wide--Fast--Deep regions and within the Deep Drilling Fields.
+This Research Note is intended as a first-look study demonstrating the feasibility of linking known CL-AGN with Rubin survey geometry.
+The source list associated with the figure is made available with this Note, while the full, continuously updated catalog and multi-wavelength analysis will be presented separately.